17tking/Utah-Mountain-Conditions-DE-Tavish-King/README.md

 ## Welcome!
-This project demonstrates an end-to-end data engineering pipeline that tracks weather conditions across Utah's 50 highest mountain peaks.
+This project demonstrates an end-to-end analytical engineering pipeline that tracks weather conditions across Utah's 50 highest mountain peaks.
 By pulling real-time forecasts from multiple APIs and transforming them into analytics-ready datasets, my project showcases skills in ETL development, database design, workflow orchestration, and data visualization.

-Besides being able to explore more of my love for the mountains, I also designed this portfolio project to increase my skills and develop best practices in data engineering and analytics.
+Besides being able to explore more of my love for the mountains, I also designed this portfolio project to increase my skills and develop best practices in analytical engineering and data analysis.
 Explore and enjoy!

 ## How It Works?